skywarth/annals-of-disco/privacy/issues.md

 ### Goverment owned Certificate Authorities

 Some governments are publishing their own certificate authorities.
 CA (certificate authority) is used in TLS (SSL) and has to be a trusted party.
 Because if not, it can rather easily access/listen/override data passing through.
 MItM attacks are common in this case.
 Some governments known for doing this infamy (Disclamer: this is not government secret, you can easily look em up online.
 This document doesn't reveal any sensitive information.
-Source: https://wiki.mozilla.org/CA:GovernmentCAs and some other)
+Source: https://wiki.mozilla.org/CA:GovernmentCAs and some other).

 - Kazakhstan
 - Turkey (many which incooperate private companies. )